TritonDataCenter/triton-cmon/docs/INSTALLING.md

 CMON scales horizontally.
 If/when you need to scale CMON for capacity, create additional instances, preferably on separate compute nodes.

+To create a cmon instance, run:

     sdcadm -s <compute_node_uuid> cmon

 ### Configure TLS for the CMON Service

-By default, cmon will instances will be deployed with a self-signed TLS certificate.
-It's highly recomended to use [`triton-dehydrated`][td] to generate a certificate via [Let's Encrypt][le].
-You will need to create a SAN certificate with both a hostname and wildcard name.
+By default, cmon instances will be deployed with a self-signed TLS certificate.
+It's highly recommended that you use [`triton-dehydrated`][td] to generate a certificate via [Let's Encrypt][le].

+You must create a SAN certificate with both a hostname and wildcard name.
 CMON will *only* use the DNS name configured for the external interface designated in [CNS][cns].
 Unlike other Triton services, you *may not* use a CNAME.

 It's also *highly* recommended to use ECDSA.
 RSA certificates carry a severe performance penalty due to the added crypto overhead.

-Do this on the headnode.
-The TLS certificate will be deployed to all running CMON instances.
+This needs to be done on headnode in each Triton Data Center.
+The TLS certificate will be deployed to all running CMON instances in that datacenter.

-Create `domains.ecdsa.txt`, for example:
+Create `domains.ecdsa.txt`.
+The base name and wildcard name need to be on the same line.
+For example:

     cmon.eg1.cns.example.com *.cmon.eg1.cns.example.com

-Then generate your certificate.
+Then to generate your certificate run:

     cd /path/to/triton-dehydrated
     ./dehydrated -c -f config.ecdsa

 See [`triton-dehycrated`][td] for additional information.